camunda/camunda-docs-manual/content/modeler/camunda-modeler/dmn.md

 {{< img src="img/quickstart-1.png" title="New BPMN Diagram" >}}

-In order to start with a new table, create a new DMN 1.1 table by selecting *File / New File / DMN Table* in the top-level menu.
+To start with a new table, create a new DMN 1.1 table by selecting *File / New File / DMN Table* in the top-level menu.

 ## Start Editing